Joaolucasgatinho/Perles_UI_1/README.md

 5) now do the same "rm -rf /data/*" and "gnutar -xvpf" to /data with data.ext4
 6) reboot device.

-You will be greeted with the welcoming music of 평양 2407 Android ROM.
+You will be greeted with the welcoming music of Perles UI 1 Android ROM.
 This will contain only the core user-space modifications and a clean Android kernel with some hacker friendly recovery mode.
 If you want a totally "stock" "brand-new" out the box device reboot into recovery, wipe all data to set back to factory and reboot.
-The phone will take a little longer but it will default back to "korean" language settings and completely wipe any after-market DPRK apps and keep only the Android user space modifications.
+The phone will take a little longer but it will default back to "russian" language settings and completely wipe any after-market DPRK apps and keep only the Android user space modifications.

 Happy hacking!
-Enjoy your 평양 2407 phone!
+Enjoy your Perles phone!

 ## DPRK Surveillance (전자서명조작체계) RedFlag